 Informed consent statement: All study participants, or their legal guardian, provided informed written consent prior to study enrollment.

-Conflict-of-interest statement: Ankersen DV has received grants from Ferring Pharmaceuticals, Crohn Colitis patient society Denmark, North Zealand University Hospital and non-financial support from Calpro AS; Weimers P has received grants from Ferring lægemidler and Tillotts Pharma AG as well as non-financial support from Janssen-Cilag A/S, Calpro AS, and Vifor Pharma Nordiska AB; Marker D has received non-financial support from Calpro AS and Pharmacosmos; Bennedsen M has received other financial support from AbbVie, Tillotts, Takeda, MSD and Pfizer; Saboori S has received non-financial support from Janssen-Cilag and Salofalk; Paridaens K is an employee of Ferring Pharmaceuticals; Burisch J has received grants from AbbVie, Takeda, Tillots Pharma and personal fees from AbbVie, Janssen-Cilag, Celgene, Samsung Biopies, MSD, Pfizer and Takeda; Munkholm P has none to declare.
+Conflict-of-interest statement: Ankersen DV has received grants from Ferring Pharmaceuticals, Crohn Colitis patient society Denmark, North Zealand University Hospital and non-financial support from Calpro AS; Weimers P has received grants from Ferring lægemidler and Tillotts Pharma AG as well as non-financial support from Janssen-Cilag A/S, Calpro AS, and Vifor Pharma Nordiska AB; Marker D has received non-financial support from Calpro AS and Pharmacosmos; Bennedsen M has received other financial support from AbbVie, Tillotts, Takeda, MSD and Pfizer; Saboori S has received non-financial support from Janssen-Cilag and Salofalk; Paridaens K is an employee of Ferring Pharmaceuticals; Burisch J has received grants from AbbVie, Takeda, Tillotts Pharma and personal fees from AbbVie, Janssen-Cilag, Celgene, Samsung Bioepis, MSD, Pfizer and Takeda; Munkholm P has none to declare.

 Data sharing statement: No additional data are available.